sg893052/sonic-buildimage/release_documents/SONiC-User-Manual.md

 - Check if the L2mc orchagent received multicast entry update.
 Use `show debug l2mcorch all` command in the SONiC Click CLI shell.
 - Check if the multicast entries are installed in the switching ASIC.
 Use bcmcmd `ipmc table show`  BCM shell commands.
 - Check if the IPMC group created and member added to the group using `multicast show` BCM shell command.

+## 6.9 PIM troubleshooting

+All PIM configuration is done in the FRR VTYSH shell.
+If the last-hop PIM router doesn't receive multicast traffic from the multicast source, please follow the below troubleshooting steps to debug PIM issues.

+- Check if the multicast interfaces are programmed in the Linux kernel.
+Use `show ip multicast` and `show ip multicast vrf <vrf-name>` commands.
+- Check if PIM and IGMP are enabled on the downstream and upstream interfaces.
+Use `show ip pim vrf all interface` and `show ip igmp vrf all interface` commands.
+- Check if IGMP report is received on the downstream interface.
+Use `show ip igmp vrf all groups` and `show ip igmp vrf all sources` commands.
+- Check if the multicast route entry is created.
+Use `show ip mroute vrf all` command.
+- Check if the multicast route entry is correctly programmed in the Linux kernel.
+Use `ip mroute show table all` in the Linux shell.
+- Check if the multicast route entry is updated to APP_DB using redis-cli.
+- Check if the multicast orchagent received the multicast route update.
+Use `show debug ipmcorch all` command in the SONiC Click CLI shell.
+- Check if the multicast route entry is updated to ASIC_DB using redis-cli.
+- Check if the multicast route entry is installed in the switching ASIC.
+Use `bcmcmd 'ipmc table show'` and `bcmcmd 'multicast show'` commands in the SONiC Click CLI shell.
+- Check if the packet counters for the installed multicast route entry are incrementing.
+Use `show interfaces counters` in the SONiC Click CLI shell.

 # 7 Common Framework Development & Usage